 Fancy getting a beach all to yourself?
 Like the idea of wild open moors, a warm climate and friendly locals?
 Does the idea of pasties and cream teas get your tummy rumbling?
 The county of Cornwall offers all this and a great deal more.
 With a small population and a very rural feel, Cornwall is the perfect place for a relaxing holiday.
 And if miles of stunning coastline and some of the best surfing beaches in Europe aren’t enough, don’t forget Newquay, one of the most fun-packed night spots in the UK.
 Whether you fancy licking ice creams on long sandy beaches, hiking, surfing or plain old partying – a holiday cottage in Cornwall makes a perfect base to explore this beautiful region!

-Places to go in Cornwall
+Things to Do in Cornwall

 It might have one of the lowest population densities in England, but the Cornish people are an industrious lot and you’ll find plenty of superb attractions across the region.
 Cornwall isn’t the place to come if you love cities; it only has one (Truro) and it’s only called a city because it boasts a cathedral.
 It’s the fantastic beaches, the quaint little fishing villages and the friendly locals that make Cornwall special.
 Among the many places you should put on your must-see list are St. Ives, with is pretty white-washed buildings and its Tate contemporary art gallery; Newquay, which offers lots of beaches (including the famous surfing mecca Fistral Beach) – and a high octane nightlife.
 If you want to see the very end (or possibly beginning) of the UK, take a trip to Land’s End, where more great beaches and a warm climate await you.
 Cornwall is likely to have coming back again and again!